 I’ve been sitting on a pile of American Airline AAdvantage miles, so I decided to splurge and book a one-way business class ticket from MSP – DFW for 25k AAdvantage miles.
 This is more miles than I’d typically spend since we flew to Europe earlier this year in Business Class on the 767-300 for only 50k miles one-way.
-Using the Citi Platinum Select loophole, Mrs. TT and I have been able to rack up quite a few AAdvantage miles this year, so throwing down 25k (22.5k after 10% rebate) on a one-way flight didn’t seem so bad.

 Even though American has been flying the Dreamliner since earlier this year, there were still quite a few people who were watching from the windows as the plane pulled up.
 Next to me was an American technician who said this 787 was the 4th Dreamliner in American’s fleet.
-I imagine there were quite a few surprised people who though they were flying a normal jet to Dallas, well they were in for a treat.
+I imagine there were quite a few surprised people who thought they were flying a normal jet to Dallas, well they were in for a treat.

 Economy is nothing special with 3-3-3 configuration, but each seat does have large AV screens for watching movies.
 There are spacious overhead bins and all the Dreamliner windows feature a dimming switch at the bottom of the larger than average windows.

 Near the main boarding door, between Economy and Business class, there is a bar area which I imagine could be used for a variety of purposes during a long haul flight.
-Sadly on the short trip from Chicago to Dallas it was not in use.
+Sadly on the short trip from Chicago to Dallas, it was not in use.

 The center seats are not that great for couples as the American 767-300, which Mrs. TT and I loved flying earlier this year.
 The center divider is locked and I’m not entirely sure if you can unlock it or move it.
 I saw quite a few people trying to lower it but I didn’t see anyone successfully remove it.
 It’s great for privacy but not so much fun if you’re heading somewhere with a significant other.